 Failure to familiarize yourself with the controls can lead to loss of control, which could cause an accident or injury.
-TIP.
+TIP

-This model is equipped with:

-- a lean angle sensor to stop the engine in case of a turnover.
-In this case, the multi-function meter unit indicates error code 30, but this is not a malfunction.
-Turn the key to "OFF" and then to "ON" to clear the error code.
-Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
-The engine stops automatically if left idling for 20 minutes.
-In this case, the multi-function meter unit indicates error code 70, but this is not a malfunction.
-Push the start switch to clear the error code and to restart the engine.
+This model is equipped with a lean angle sensor to stop the engine in case of a turnover.
+To start the engine after a turnover, be sure to turn the main switch to "OFF" and then to "ON".
+Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch.